arispretz/React-Markdown-Previewer/README.md

 # React-Markdown-Previewer

 This is one of my projects in the way to achieve "Front End Development Libraries" certification at freeCodeCamp.org.
+In this project I used React and Bootstrap to enhance its view.
 User Story #1: I can see a textarea element with a corresponding id="editor".

 User Story #2: I can see an element with a corresponding id="preview".